Starting a Para Rowing Program

 - Clearly specify the body part/s that are involved in a technique.

-- In races, practice or erg testing give feedback every 20 or 30 seconds on rating, distance travelled, position in race etc.
+- Give regular audible feedback.
+Eg. Confirm that they are on course every 15-20 strokes.
+In races, practice or erg testing give feedback every 20 or 30 seconds on rating, distance travelled, position in race etc.

 - Ensure feedback is specific – “Watch your timing!” does not clearly explain what is happening.
 “Two seat, you are catching late” and then calling out the correct timing of the stroke “And catch!…..And catch!” will be much more helpful.
 This applies both in and out of the boat.
 When moving the boat on land, commands such as “Swing the bow” or “Roll it towards the water” are vague (remember, someone who is visually impaired may not be able to see where the water is!).
 More specific communication would be “I’m standing to the left of the bow.
 I need the bow to swing towards me.
 Keep swinging, keep swinging, okay almost there – let it run.”